EmilDziadczyk-TomTom/reportGenerator-/README.md

 2. showLayerContact.py - list layer IDs and contacts from registry.json, can also list layer descriptions How to use it: showLayerContact.py --layer_ids 666 667

+Next steps:
+- add configuration to list contacts in proper format
+- add integration with github so there is no need for copying registry.json